 Fall Of The Roman Empire and Migration of Germanic Tribes

+With the fall of the Roman Empire, once a dominant political party of Europe that peaked in the 2nd century, Celts in Britain were left with no devices.
+Ultimately, they had to seek help from the Germanic tribes of Angles, Saxons, and Jutes.
+Due to these occurrences, these tribes migrated and settled in Britain in the 5th century.
 The relationship between the Germanic tribes and the falling Roman Empire is complex and multifaceted.
-It would not be accurate to categorize the Germanic tribes solely as victims or solely as causes of the fall of the Roman Empire.
-It would be more accurate to see them as someone playing a significant role in the events leading to the decline and eventual collapse of the Western Roman Empire.
+It would not be accurate to categorize these Germanic tribes solely as victims or proof of the fall of the Roman Empire.
+It would be more accurate to see them as someone playing a significant role in the after events that had led to the decline and eventual collapse of the Western Roman Empire.
+While the Jutes could not make it for much time, Angels and Saxons prevailed for a significant period.
+This is certainly how the era in discussion got its name.

-Role of Anglo-Saxons
+What was the Role of Anglo-Saxons

 Role of Sir Augustine